jenkinsci/koji-scm-plugin/README.md

 Note that only plugin goes to official repos.
 Include the services and other artfacts on github release page, after tag is done.

 After release, you may need to fix your poms.
-Verify that all pom.xml files have correct version and are sane
+Verify that all pom.xml files have correct version and are sane (eg: https://github.com/jenkinsci/koji-scm-plugin/commit/668512eaf998537f29587f8c7bdc7ec91a0d9e96 , but can be muhc worse)